Virginia Traffic Tickets Fines & Penalties

 On the flip side, you can be fined $30 if you’re caught driving too slowly.
 In addition to the fine associated with your actual offense, Virginia courts add a $62 fee to every traffic ticket conviction.

-Traffic ticket fines are due within 40 days of your citation.
+Virginia traffic fines are due within 40 days of your citation.
 If you fail to pay your fees by the due date you could face interest charges, your ticket could go to collections, and a judge may issue a warrant for your arrest.

 The Virginia Point System

 Across the state of Virginia, every traffic offense is assessed demerit points.
-Whether you get caught speeding just a little over the limit or really pushing the pedal to the metal, you could end up with 3 to 6 demerit points added to your driving record.
+Whether you get caught just a little over the speed limit or really pushing the pedal to the metal, you could end up with 3 to 6 demerit points added to your driving record.

 These demerit points will remain on your record for 2 years, while the ticket itself could stay on there even longer.
 If you’re eligible, the court may allow you to take a Virginia driver improvement course.
 Three- or four-point violations are typically eligible to earn safe driving points that will offset the demerit points.
 Unfortunately, if you’ve been ordered by the court to take the course, you will not be allowed to earn any safe driving points.